ibm-cloud-docs/databases-for-redis/administering.md

 ### Setting the admin password via the API

-The _Foundation Endpoint_ shown on the _Overview_ panel of your service provides the base URL to access this deployment through the API.
-Use it in conjunction with the `/users/admin` endpoint if you need to manage or automate setting the password programmatically.
+The _Foundation Endpoint_ that is shown on the _Overview_ panel of your service provides the base URL to access this deployment through the API.
+Use it with the `/users/admin` endpoint if you need to manage or automate setting the password programmatically.

 For more information, see the [API Reference](https://pages.github.ibm.com/compose/apidocs/apiv4doc-static.html#operation/changeUserPassword).